 """

-Return whether given variable :math:`a` is a :class:`Real`-like
+Determine whether the specified variable :math:`a` is a

 Parameters